 All generations of people have a set of cultural values which they cherish that were specific to their time.
 It could have come from a social movement, a collective sensibility, or a popular expression of ideas such as our mass media products like TV shows and movies.
 These media products, which in subtle ways and sometimes quite obvious ways, seem to hint at, or leave bread-crumb trails to spiritual values make you wonder if they doing this for effect or was it an unconscious admission – like a Freudian slip.

-For the millennial generation, many cite The Matrix movies (especially the first one) as having lots of spiritual clues and indeed there are some very real moments in that movie which people quote and apply to life challenges like ‘going down the rabbit hole’ and ‘taking the blue pill or the red pill’.
+For the Generation X and Millennial generations, many cite The Matrix movies (especially the first one) as having lots of spiritual clues and indeed there are some very real moments in that movie which people quote and apply to life challenges like ‘going down the rabbit hole’ and ‘taking the blue pill or the red pill’.

 There is currently a popular movie (early 2017) called La La Land which many people of Generation Z have enjoyed its treatment of the consequences of choosing fame over love – representing the choice between living by ego or living by soul.